vanzasetia/personal-website/src/blogs/tips-web-performance.md

 Avoid using frameworks.
 You should start a project without a framework.
 Use a framework when you have good reasons to do so.

 Avoid animations whenever possible.
 Animations can cause lags on low-end devices.
 My device is a low-end device.
-So, when I go to a website with many animations, my browser freezes immediately.
+So, when I go to a website with many animations, my device freezes immediately.

 Delete all code that your website does not use.
 If you use a CSS framework, do not just copy the code and use it as is.
 Delete the code that does not contribute anything to your website.